Little Dancer of Fourteen Years: Description

 The sculpture is two-thirds life size and was originally sculpted in wax, an unusual choice of medium for the time.
 The sculpture exhibited in 1881 was dressed in a real bodice, tutu and ballet slippers and a wig of human hair.
 All but the hair, ribbon, and tutu were coated in wax.

 There are at least 28 bronze casts of this sculpture that appear in museums and galleries around the world today.
-After Degas' death his family hired a famous founding company, Hébrard, to make these replicas.
+After Degas' death his family commissioned the founding company Hébrard to make these replicas.
 The tutus worn by the bronzes vary from museum to museum.

 The exact relationship between Marie van Goethem and Edgar Degas is a matter of debate.
 Another version of the statue is a nude, currently on display side by side with the 1881 Exhibition wax original at the National Gallery in Washington DC.
 Although the public reacted negatively to the nudity of Degas' young model, as implied by his statue's real and removable clothing, Degas was never conclusively in a sexual relationship.

 Realistic wax figures with real hair and real clothes had also been popular in religious, Folk, and fine arts for centuries before Degas created his Little Dancer.

 The arms are taut, and the legs and feet are placed in a ballet position akin to fourth position at rest, and there is tension in the pose, an image of a ballerina being put through her paces, not posing in an angelic way.
 Her face is – "contorted, people thought it was a deliberate image of ugliness, but you could also say it's the image of a sickly gawky adolescent who is being made to do something she doesn't totally want to do."